Disclosure: This post contains affiliate links. I may earn a small commission at no extra cost to you. Learn more

 Here are the step-by-step instructions on how to grow seeds in cotton balls at home.
 You can do this science experiment any time, and your kids will love watching the seeds go through the plant life cycle.
+Step-by-step photos, troubleshooting tips, and the science behind it.
+Perfect for kids ages 5+.

-Growing seeds in cotton balls always bring back a fond memory of mine.
+Growing seeds in cotton balls always brings back a fond memory of mine.
 I remember doing this as part of a science experiment when I was in elementary school, and I just loved watching my bean sprout and grow bigger every day.

 Germinating seeds at home is so simple to do.
 Growing the bean plant in cotton balls in a clear jar allows your kid to see the portion of the bean plant that is normally covered by soil.
 They can watch the roots grow and dig into the cotton balls.
 What a great way to demonstrate the life cycle of a plant!